What's a Good SAT Score?

-However, when you combine it with everything else in your application, like your GPA, your extracurriculars, and your personal essay, you might get something really great—like a delicious acceptance letter.
+When you combine your score with everything else in your application, like your GPA, your extracurricular activities, and your personal essay, you might get something really great—like a delicious acceptance letter.

 The key takeaway is this: A good score is one that works with the rest of your application to get you in to a college you’re excited about or helps you identify strengths that propel your career options.

 The following information will help you figure out where you want to go and what scores can help you get there.